 This type of order was made where one parent was the main carer and the absent parent sought more contact than could be agreed between the parties.
 Contact orders have also been replaced by child arrangement orders.

-There may be occasions where an issue arises which require an urgent application to court in order to protect the safety of a child.
+There may be occasions where an issue arises which require an urgent application to the court to protect the safety of a child.
 An application can be made without giving notice to the other party where there is a genuine emergency.
 The application will be supported by a statement giving the reasons for the urgency and the matter will be heard on the day of the application.
-The Judge may make an interim order and will list the matter for a second hearing when the other party will be given the opportunity to put their side of the situation.
+The judge may make an interim order and will list the matter for a second hearing when the other party will be allowed to put their side of the situation.

-A special guardianship is considered to be a halfway house between an adoption and a child arrangements order/residence order.
-Special guardianship gives a greater perception of permanency than a child arrangements order/residence order, but does not provide finality as does an adoption.
+Special guardianship is considered to be a halfway house between adoption and a child arrangements order/residence order.
+Special guardianship gives a greater perception of permanency than a child arrangements order/residence order but does not provide finality as does an adoption.

 - any guardian of the child